angrybacon/doomsday-wiki/markdown/chapters/01-meandeck/06-deck-construction.md

 however these are considered not as effective as other fetchlands.

 In terms of fetchable lands, :card[Underground Sea] is the dominant dual land used.
-For most straight {U}{B} lists this is a four-of that is run however for less aggressive lists or lists with splash colours in this can often be a three of.
-Some very aggressive lists which have started to forgo basic lands entirely are option to run four Seas and a copy of :card[Watery Grave] as a pseudo fifth copy.
+For most straight {U}{B} lists this is an easy four-of.
+However for less aggressive lists or lists with splash colors, a three-of is fine.
+Some very fast lists which have started to forgo basic lands entirely are opting to run four Seas and a copy of :card[Watery Grave] as a pseudo fifth copy.
 In this instance, if no basic lands are being run, the fetchland configuration can be changed to run any combination of {U}/x or {B}/x fetchlands.
 Diversification is important to avoid :card[Pithing Needle] type effects.
 Conversely, in a more control-based list this can drop down as far as only one or two copies of Underground Sea with an Island dominant manabase being favoured with copies of :card[Urborg, Tomb of Yawgmoth] being run as a mana fixer of choice.

-If splash colours are being run then it is generally accepted to run one {U}/x dual land of the splash colour and one {B}/x dual land of the splash colour but again you can elect to only run one splash dual with the {U}/X being favoured.
+If splash colors are being run then it is generally accepted to run one {U}/x dual land of the splash color and one {B}/x dual land of the splash color but again you can elect to only run one splash dual with the {U}/X being favoured.

 For example: In a BUG {U}{B}{G} based Doomsday list you might elect to run three